 How Does Exercise Reduce Inflammation?

 One of the ways exercise may reign in inflammation is by reducing body fat.
-Fat cells, especially visceral fat, produces inflammatory cytokines that can incite inflammation.
+Fat cells, especially visceral fat, produce inflammatory cytokines that can incite inflammation.
 Visceral fat is deep belly fat that surrounds organs, in contrast to the jiggly stuff you can pinch.
 One manifestation of visceral fat is an expanding waistline and a stubborn “muffin top.”
 Unfortunately, visceral belly fat is also the most dangerous kind, partially because it produces inflammatory cytokines and is linked with insulin resistance.
 So, exercise may suppress inflammation partially by aiding in fat loss.

 However, exercise must reduce inflammation in another way since, in this study, the participants enjoyed a reduction in inflammatory immune activity after only 20 minutes of exercise and they didn’t have to wait weeks to see the results.
-So, exercise seems to offer immediate anti-inflammatory benefits along with longer term ones.
+So, exercise seems to offer immediate anti-inflammatory benefits along with longer-term ones.
 What’s not clear is HOW exercise lowers anti-inflammatory markers after a single exercise session.